No, I don't mean Bobby Orr. Last I heard, he's fine.

 Wayne Gretzky was, at peak, the best hockey player ever: He rewrote the offensive records in his sport the way Babe Ruth and Wilt Chamberlain did for theirs.
 But the greatest hockey player for a career was Gordie Howe.
 It's not just the longevity: He was 1 of the 3 best players in the NHL for 20 years.

 In 2013, Mr. Hockey: The Gordie Howe Story aired on CBC and the Hallmark Channel.
-It focuses on a specific part of Howe's story: The comeback with his sons in the WHA and the feud with Bruce Norris.
+It focused on a specific part of Howe's story: The comeback with his sons in the WHA and the feud with Bruce Norris.
 Most of the film takes place in that landmark 1973-74 season, but it ends with his standing ovation at the 1980 All-Star Game in Detroit.
 Fittingly, the actor who played Norris is not shown at that moment.
 Michael Shanks, of the Stargate franchise and now the Canadian medical drama series Saving Hope, played Howe.

 As 2013 turned to 2014, Gordie appeared at the NHL Winter Classic between Detroit and Toronto, at Michigan Stadium in Ann Arbor, Michigan, and the warmup act, an alumni game at Comerica Park in downtown Detroit.
 Shortly thereafter, he suffered a devastating stroke, and never truly recovered.